 Use Nut Butter, It Works Too!

 We all love peanut butter.
-In fact, unless you are allergic (ouch!), peanut butter has been an essential part of our childhoods.
+Unless you are allergic (ouch!), peanut butter has been an essential part of our childhoods.
 However, almond butter is slightly healthier due to its increased vitamin content among more fiber and minerals.

 Regardless, the soft creamy texture of nut butter will certainly thicken up your smoothie significantly.
 We are confident you’ll love this banana, strawberry, and almond butter smoothie!